Tier1 VCの半導体投資はAI需要のボトルネックへ収斂している

 | 2027 | $151B | Continued investment cycle |

-This expansion is concentrated in specific categories (Memory/Logic).
-Peripheral areas — EDA, test, packaging — benefit indirectly as bottlenecks, not as direct growth plays.
+Concentration is in Memory/Logic.
+Peripheral layers — EDA, test, packaging — benefit indirectly as bottlenecks rather than as direct growth plays.

 Growing AI Infrastructure Demand